fjmiller/HomeAssistant/HomeAssistant_Start/README.md

 # Home Assistant Started
 This configuration keeps track of recent Home Assistant Start events through an input_boolean.
-This is useful for checking in Node-Red Flows.
+This is useful for triggering or checking in Node-Red Flows.

 # How To Install
 ## Dependencies